DucretJe/template/README.md

 ## Features

-The repo is spawned with
+The repository is spawned with

 * Renovate config file
 * Super Linter that runs on every push